 *Frank Morgan was born on this date in 1933.
 He was a Black musician.

 From Minneapolis, Morgan was the son of Ink Spots guitarist Stanley Morgan, who started him on guitar at 2.
 Five years later, Morgan switched to the saxophone after hearing Charlie Parker in Jay McShann's orchestra at Detroit's Paradise Theater.
 He met Parker that night and crossed paths with him a decade later in Los Angeles, where his father opened an after-hours club called Casablanca.
 "Little Frankie," as he was called, played there with blazing young boppers like tenor saxophonists Dexter Gordon and Wardell Gray and with Parker, too.

 Morgan made his first record at 15, playing a brief solo with the Freddy Martin Orchestra featuring a young singer named Merv Griffin.
 Morgan naively thought Parker would be pleased to learn that he, too, had become a junkie, "but he wasn't happy at all," Mr. Morgan told writer Lee Hildebrand.
-Parker's playing and dissolute lifestyle was the model for Morgan and many other young musicians swept up by the frenetic new jazz of the 1940s.
+Parker's playing and dissolute lifestyle were the model for Morgan, and many other young musicians swept up by the frenetic new jazz of the 1940s.